hoangdieuctu/problems/prometheus-tomcat-metrics/README.md

 process_cpu_usage 0.0
 ```

-However, when I changed the spring boot parent version to **2.1.3.RELEASE**, the metrics get back.
+However, when I changed the Spring Boot parent version to **2.1.3.RELEASE**, the metrics get back.
 ```
 # HELP jvm_memory_committed_bytes The amount of memory in bytes that is committed for the Java virtual machine to use
 # TYPE jvm_memory_committed_bytes gauge